All Collections

 This type of Segment is also updated in real time according to the date settings.

-Let's say your Segment should filter out the contacts that placed an order in the last 30 days, as shown in the screenshot below.
+Let's say your Segment should filter out the contacts that viewed a page in the last 30 days, as shown in the screenshot below.

 In this case, the Segment is updated daily at 12 am in your time zone.
 The time zone can be changed in the Store SettingsContact informationTime zone.